Chocolate Peppermint Fudge Christmas Pudding

 Chocolate Peppermint Fudge Christmas Pudding is a fun and easy twist on a traditional festive treat.
+Smooth mint chocolate fudge with pieces of crunchy cookie and chocolate chips.

 Hands up if you show your love at Christmas by making food 🙋♀️